 Stay Healthy This Holiday Season

-The holidays are an excellent opportunity to spend time with distant family members and friends from afar and enjoy fun traditions and lots of good food.
+The holidays are an excellent opportunity to spend time with distant family members and friends, enjoy fun traditions, and savor lots of good food.
 I don’t want you to walk away from this article thinking you can’t enjoy yourself this holiday season.
 I want you to walk away with tips on avoiding digging yourself into a hole that you’ll spend the first few months of the year (or more) trying to dig yourself out of.

 Tips for a healthier holiday season: